Frequently Asked Questions on Admissions and the Application Process.

 Translations do not need to be notarized.
 If available, please use English translations issued by your university.

-- I get an error message in the Education section when entering my GPA/month of graduation, what should I do?
+- I get an error message in the Education section when entering my grades/month of graduation, what should I do?

 Please make sure you correct the fields that come up with an error message (marked in red)

-The fields referring to the GPA and the month of graduation allow number entry only.
+The fields referring to the grade and the year/month of graduation allow number entry only.
 Please make sure that you do not enter any letters or special characters in the fields that ask about the grading system used in your country (i.e. %, /, A, etc.).

 E.g., if you have a grade of 95%, mark this as 95, and the max. grade is 100.
 If you have a grading scheme of A-E, translate it into a 1-5 grading scale.